abrar-rakin/Foodies/README.md

 # Grandma's

-E-commerce website made with HTMML, CSS and JavaScript.
+E-commerce website made with HTML, CSS and JavaScript.